Makers in Residence

 Open most Saturdays or by appointment.

-Fiona Mazzer
+Fiona Mazza

 Fiona Mazza is a ceramic artist living in Yorkshire and over the last 27 years has developed numerous skills through making, teaching and technician work.
 The core of the work is based on nature, particularly the amazing butterfly world.
 However, Fiona enjoys the challenge of designing and making individual pieces using many techniques, this allows her to explore clay in many areas.